 Kanha became a tiger reserve in the 1950s.
 This forest belt was earlier the habitat of the Gonds, one of the communities which inhabit Central India.
 Today, the Gonds live a very common life but several hundred years back, they ruled large parts of Central India.
 The famous Rani Durgawati was married to a Gond ruler from this area.

 This magnificent tiger reserve is spread in the districts of Mandla and Balaghat of Madhya Pradesh.

-Do you know, Kanha was notified as a reserve forest in 1878 and was declared a tiger reserve in 1933?
+Do you know, that Kanha was notified as a reserve forest in 1878 and was declared a tiger reserve in 1933?
 A few years later, it was denotified as a wildlife reserve.
 Taking advantage of the changed conditions, the Raja of Vizianagaram shot dead 33 tigers in 4 years between 1947 and 1951.
 This led to a national uproar and forced the government to declare this beautiful land as a national park.

 The Park’s Mascot

 Kanha is the only national park in India which has an animal as a mascot.
 The park authorities have nominated a barasingha. a species of deer as the local mascot.
 The name of the mascot is Beer Singh.
 I think this has to do with protecting this species in Kanha National Park from the poachers.